Everybody is using digital marketing these days in the asset management sector.

 For most, the answer to that is ‘no’.

-In this article I’m going to show you how to turn things around and make digital marketing into your asset-raising saviour.
+In this five-part series, I’m going to show you how to turn things around and make digital marketing into your asset-raising saviour.

 Let’s start with a simple concept that should underpin everything you do when it comes to digital marketing:

 Think like an investor.

 When you start to think like an investor you avoid the classic mistake of concentrating on what you want, rather than what your potential clients want.